ryan-barry-99/arm_robot_kinematics_py/ReadMe.md

            # Add links and joints specific to your arm robot
            self.link0 = self.addLink(joint_type=REVOLUTE, length=1)
            self.link1 = self.addLink(joint_type=PRISMATIC, length=1)
-           # Add more links and joints as needed
+           # Add more links and joints as needed'''
 2. Import the module:
 from ArmRobot import ArmRobot
 3. Create an instance of the  `ArmRobot`  class: